 If you wish to be nominated to stand for election to a local authority in Ireland, there is a specific week in which you must be nominated.
-This week takes place 4 weeks before the polling day.
+This period takes place 4 weeks before the polling day.

-You may nominate yourself or be nominated by a local government elector registered in the area.
+You may nominate yourself or be nominated by a local government elector, registered in the area.
 You may be nominated to stand in more than one area.

 You are eligible to be elected to a local authority if you are ordinarily resident in Ireland and you are at least 18 years old.
 You do not have to be an Irish citizen.

 You are disqualified from becoming a member of a local authority if you are:

 - A member of the European Commission, Parliament or Courts

 - A Minister of the Government or a Minister of State